RaspberryPiFoundation/python-curriculum/en-GB/lessons/Compliment Generator/Compliment Generator - notes.md

 #Potential Problems

-+ Students may need to be reminded that list items are separated by a comma, and that there is no comma after the last item in a list.
++ Children may need to be reminded that list items are separated by a comma, and that there is no comma after the last item in a list.